charlpcronje/charl-cv.devserv.me/src/README.md

 #### Other Tasks

 - POS System for Mosaic Restaurant that is owned by the same person
-- Asset Management System for LUM, ABPCO and The Orient Hotel
+- Asset Management System for LUM, APBCO and The Orient Hotel
 - Website for The Orient Hotel
-- I built all of these side projets on HeEPP (My PHP MVC Framework)
+- I built all of these side projects on HeEPP (My PHP MVC Framework)

 ### PHP